 Plan your visit at: www.iledorleans.com.

 Around 1930, in the Southern French town of Brissac, the Monna family ran a store called Source la Monnaguette that sold liquor, wine and lemonade.
 Upon finding a bottle dating from this era at the bottom of a river, Catherine Monna was inspired to pay tribute to her ancestors by using this name for her little gourmet shop.

 Stop for a culinary treat at La Monnaguette and enjoy its charming terrace wonderfully decorated with beautiful flowers and offering a spectacular view of the Île d'Orléans bridge.
 Come anytime in the summer and discover a thousand and one ways to enjoy black currants.

-Please note that we do not take reservations for the restaurant, but apply the rule of "first come first served".
-Thank you for your understanding.
+Please note that we do not take reservations, but apply depending on a first come, first served.
+Thanks for your understanding.

 Dive into childhood with our 18 scrumptious flavours of gelatos and sorbets.
 Our artisanal blackcurrant-vanilla "softie" is already a fan favourite, with clients driving kilometres for a taste.